 ** For a more liquidy cream add more liquid oil in this recipe

-1. Take all the ingredients except for the essential oils and place them into a double-boiler.
+1. Place the Shea Butter, Cocoa Butter, Castor oil, and Sweet Almond oil into a double-boiler.
 You can also place them in a metal or glass bowl which can be floated in a pan of hot water.
 The point of the double boiler (also known as a Bain-marie) is that you want to heat the oils slowly, evenly, and through an indirect heat source.

 2. Melt the oils over a medium heat until they are completely liquid.
-Stir well and place the bowl in the freezer for five minutes.
+Stir well and place the bowl in the freezer for five minutes or until the oils thicken to the consistency of Castor oil and become slightly opaque.